Home

 Designing for Performance

-- Programmers’ intuition about performance is unreliable, even for experience developers
+- Programmers’ intuition about performance is unreliable, even for experienced developers.

-- Making changes based on intuition is likely to waste time, make the softwake more complicated without improving performance
+- Making changes based on intuition is likely to waste time, make the software more complicated without improving performance.